Yixuan423/Compressed-Face-Videos-Quality-Assessment/README.md

 ## HIGHLIGHTS
 - The first large-scale subjective video quality assessment for compressed face videos.
-- Spatial and temporal distortions, along with traditional and generative distortions are included and studied.
+  Spatial and temporal distortions, along with traditional and generative distortions for face videos are included and studied.
 - The first full-reference face video quality assessment method correlating well with human perceptual quality.
-- Free of training or fine-tuning.
+  Free of training or fine-tuning.

 ## VQA DATASET INFORMATION